irukoa/SsTC/README.md

 1. Include the line `use SsTC` in your application preamble.

-2. Before creating any SsTC task, sampling/integrating in the BZ or printing to files, make sure to have the MPI enviroment initialized and the line `call SsTC_init()` in your application after the MPI initialization call.
+2. Before creating any SsTC task, sampling/integrating in the BZ or writing to files, make sure to have the MPI enviroment initialized and the line `call SsTC_init()` in your application after the MPI initialization call.

+3. To link SsTC to your program, the compilation command should have the form:

+       bash:/path/to/application/$ $(F90) $(F90FLAGS) my_application.F90 -I/path/of/your/choice/SsTC/bin /path/of/your/choice/SsTC/bin/libSsTC.a -o "my_application.x"

+   Where `$(F90) = mpiifort/mpiifx/mpif90`, and `$(F90FLAGS)` should include, at least, `-qopenmp -lmkl_intel_lp64 -lmkl_core -lmkl_gnu_thread -pthread` or the compiler-specific alternatives.

 Note 1: SsTC uses double precision numbers for real and complex kinds.